 How do I Compare FHA Loans and Other Mortgage Rates?

-Typically, FHA loans offer rates that are more favorable than conventional mortgage and refinance rates — especially for borrowers with lower credit scores.
+Typically, FHA loans offer rates that are more favorable than conventional mortgage rates and refinance rates — especially for borrowers with lower credit scores.
 But you need to look beyond the interest rate when comparing offers, and also consider the fees associated with the loans.

 An FHA loan has an upfront mortgage insurance premium of 1.75%, in addition to monthly mortgage insurance costs.
 With a conventional loan, you can waive the mortgage insurance requirement with a down payment of at least 20%.
 So depending on your situation conventional loans can have more reasonable fees than FHA loans.